 Most professions have at least one stereotype or illusion that come along with it; for example, most people assume construction workers are men, and only women work in day care centers.
 Sometimes these myths have a certain level of truth behind them, and other times they are completely ridiculous.

-Well, if you’re a nurse, you’ll know that people have tons of assumptions about you’re job.
+Well, if you’re a nurse, you’ll know that people have tons of assumptions about your job.
 Here are 6 of the most common nursing myths that need to be debunked (right now!):